-Today in Salzburg, at 11am local time, Mozart's recently discovered Allegro Molto in C Major...Friday, March 23, 2012
+Today in Salzburg, at 11am local time, Mozart's recently discovered Allegro Molto in C Major was performed in the Tanzmeistersaal of...Friday, March 23, 2012

 World Premiere in Salzburg: Allegro Molto in C Major